ullibniss/INNO-Networks-Engineering/INR_5th_lab_Fedorov_Alexey.md

 Packet drops can occur in an unloaded network even when there is no queue overflow due to various underlying factors.
 One common reason is **hardware or software limitations** in network devices, such as routers or switches.
 These devices have finite processing capabilities, and if they are overwhelmed by high packet rates or complex operations (e.g., deep packet inspection, encryption, or NAT), they may drop packets despite the network not being congested.
 This is especially true in low-end or misconfigured devices that lack the resources to handle traffic efficiently.

+### Routing Loops or Failures

+Asymmetric routing occurs when packets traveling to a destination follow a different path than those returning from it.
+For example, if a packet is sent out through one route but the response takes an alternate path, and the second router lacks the necessary forwarding or session state, the packet may be dropped.
+This can lead to communication issues or failures.

 ### Misconfigurations

 Another cause is **misconfigurations** in the network setup.
 For example, mismatched MTU (Maximum Transmission Unit) sizes between devices can lead to packet fragmentation issues, where packets are dropped because they cannot be properly reassembled.
 Similarly, incorrect routing tables, firewall rules, or QoS policies can inadvertently cause packets to be discarded even when bandwidth is available.
 These issues often arise from human error or lack of proper network tuning.

 ### Protocol-specific behavior

-**protocol-specific behavior** can also result in packet drops.
+**Protocol-specific behavior** can also result in packet drops.
 For instance, TCP retransmissions or ICMP messages might be dropped due to security policies or rate-limiting mechanisms.
 Additionally, certain protocols or applications may generate malformed packets that are discarded by network devices as a safety measure.
 In such cases, the drops are not due to congestion but rather to the inherent design or operational logic of the network components.
 Addressing these issues requires careful analysis of device configurations, traffic patterns, and protocol behavior.

+### Firewall or Security Filtering:

+**Packet filtering** involves the use of firewalls and other security devices to examine and control network traffic based on predefined rules.
+If a packet fails to comply with these rules—such as having invalid headers, belonging to an unsupported protocol, or being associated with a prohibited service—it will be blocked or dropped to prevent potential security risks.

 # Task 3 - QoS verification & packets analysis